 When we test fridge freezers, we work out exactly how much power every model uses, as well as the likely annual cost it will add to your bills.

 But cheap chilling and frugal freezing are only worth having if the fridge freezer can cool quickly and maintain a stable temperature.
 Otherwise, you may find that you're while you're saving money on your energy bills, you're spending more at the supermarket, because a poor fridge freezer could reduce the lifespan of your food.

-Check out our Best Buy fridge freezers to help keep your food fresher for longer.
+Check out our list of the best fridge freezers to help keep your food fresher for longer.